apache/ignite-extensions/modules/aws-ext/README.txt

 Apache Ignite AWS module provides S3-based implementations of checkpoint SPI and IP finder for TCP discovery.

+Depending on how you use Ignite, you can an extension using one of the following methods:

+- If you use the binary distribution, move the lib/optional/{module-dir} to the lib directory before starting the node.
+- Add libraries from lib/optional/{module-dir} to the classpath of your application.
+- Add a module as a Maven dependency to your project.

 Importing AWS Module In Maven Project
 -------------------------------------